asylumcs/pgqdif/README.md

 # pgqdif
-text/HTML quick diff protram used before/during upload to Project Gutenberg.
+text/HTML quick diff program used before/during upload to Project Gutenberg.
 It may be used standalone by cloning this repo locally.
 It is also part of the Uploader's Workbench (UWB) at Project Gutenberg.